ted-miller92/wsrp/documentation/vulnerabilities/csrf.md

 ## Cross-Site Request Forgery (CSRF)

+Cross-Site Request Forgery (CSRF) is a web security vulnerability that allows an attacker to trick authenticated users into performing unwanted actions on a website where they're currently logged in.
+The attack works by exploiting the trust that a website has in a user's browser.

 A few things have to be true for CSRF to be possible:
 - The user (victim) must be logged in (authenticated) to the target website
 - The target website uses cookie based session management